kengz/aiva/docs/DEVELOPMENT.md

 On receiving a `msg`, the `client.<lang>` tries to call the function by passing `msg`.
 If that throws an exception, it retries by passing `msg.input`.
 After the function executes and returns the result, `client.<lang>`'s handler will check if the reply is a valid JSON, and if not, will make it into one via `correctJSON(reply, msg)` by extracting the information needed from the received `msg`.

+Lastly, after the `js` `global.gPass` sends out a `msg`, the final reply directed at it should contain an `output` field, as good dev pattern and reliability in resolving its promise.

 ## Unit Tests